Glarexyzz/WACC_compiler/README.md

 `scala --power package . --server=false --jvm system --graalvm-jvm-id graalvm-java21 --native-image --force -o wacc-compiler`, producing a file called
 `wacc-compiler`
 in the root directory of the project.
-If this doesn't work for whatever reason, there are a few different alternatives you can try in the makefile. **Do not use the makefile as you're working, it's for labts/CI!**
+If this doesn't work for whatever reason, there are a few different alternatives you can try in the makefile. **Do not use the makefile as you're working, it's for labts!**